BenjaminWatts/watts-wrong/chapters/01-introduction.md

 2. **Review the previous chapters** - the answer might be there
 3. **Use the online version** at [GitHub Pages link] for interactive reading
 4. **Contribute improvements** by submitting pull requests to the repository

-## A Note on Examples

-Throughout this book, you'll find numerous examples and code snippets.
-I encourage you to:

-- **Type them out** rather than copy-pasting (you'll learn more)
-- **Experiment with variations** to deepen your understanding
-- **Apply them to your own projects** to see how they work in practice

-## What's Next?

-In the next chapter, we'll dive into **Biomass - The Wood Pellet Problem**.
-We'll explore how Britain ended up burning wood pellets from America to meet renewable energy targets, and why this is both environmentally questionable and economically unsustainable.

 ---